FrozenCanuck/Ki/README.md

 In most applications that react to external and internal asynchronous events, some form of states are used to help manage when an action can respond to those incoming events.
-Usually these states are represented as kinds of variables within objects or module whose value is checked to determine if a constraint has been met.
+Usually these states are represented as kinds of variables whose value are checked and updated throughout various objects and modules that make up the application.
 The problem with states that are built as such are the following:

   * The actions that rely on the state variables are spread throughout the system and not